Jacobfrazier12/RedditScraper/README.md

 - On line 13, you will find a variable called "top_flairs_dump_path."
 Set this string to the path for where you want to store the flairs and their number of occurrences.

 - Finally, run `python3 scraper.py`, in your terminal.

+# Automate the initialization process and running the script
+**If you have GNNU Make installed on your system, run `make init` to install the dependencies and `make run` to run the scraper.